uataq/data-pipeline/epa_api_tutorial/ReadMe.md

 # STEP 3: Saving Files From Web Browser
 Once you have executed the command the API will return data to the html browser formatted for a .json file.
-Note that it can take a while to receive all the data so be patient with it.
+Note that it can take a while to receive all the data, up to 30 minutes, so be patient with it.

 To save the data from the html page to your local drive go to:
 **File -> Save Page As...**